The Roman Empire

 Like his predecessor Augustus, Emperor Tiberius struggled with the question of his own succession.
 To this end, Tiberius rejoiced in 19 AD when his niece Julia Livilla gave birth to twin sons, Tiberius Julius Caesar Nero Gemellus (known as Tiberius Gemellus) and Tiberius Claudius Caesar Germanicus II Gemellus (known as Germanicus II Gemellus or Germanicus Gemellus).
 At the time, Livilla was married to the Emperor’s son, Drusus.
 As Tiberius’ grandsons, the twins were excellent imperial candidates.
 However, there was an issue.
 Many Romans, including the Emperor himself, suspected that the pair’s sire was Livilla’s adulterous lover, the Praetorian Prefect Sejanus.

-Notwithstanding, Tiberius advertised his new grandsons on this iconic sestertius struck in 22-23 AD.
-The issue was one of several bronzes wherein Tiberius honored his clan members (as another example of a ‘family’ bronze, this collection also includes a dupondius attributed to Drusus and Livilla).
+Regardless of any doubts that he might have had, Tiberius advertised his new grandsons on this iconic sestertius struck in 22-23 AD.
+This sestertius issue was one of several bronzes wherein Tiberius honored his clan members (as another example of a ‘family’ bronze, this collection also includes a dupondius attributed to Drusus and Livilla).
 As Rome’s largest regular denomination, sestertii provided a dramatic palette for numismatic propaganda.
 Specifically for this coin, its unknown architect choose an obverse depiction of a pair of crossed cornucopias, surmounted by busts of the imperial gemini.

 The cornucopia was a prominent religious symbol in ancient times.
 According to one Greek myth, the infant Zeus played too roughly with his nurse-goat, Amalthea, detaching one of her horns.
 The nanny’s shorn horn subsequently served as an unending source of nourishment.
 To this day, the “horn of plenty” symbolizes related concepts such as abundance, productivity, and fertility.